Skip to content

 verbal visual simple website example

-The simplicity of Verbal + Visual is pretty serious, starting with an animated background and text-only hero section.
+The simplicity of Verbal + Visual is pretty serious.
+It starts with an animated background and a text-only hero section.
 The header is minimalist, with an icon that opens a full-screen menu.

 The portfolio-style home page features only one item per column, which has a cool hover effect you need to try.

-And before the footer, Verbal + Visual features logos of some clients they worked with.
+Before the footer, the Verbal and Visual features include logos of clients they have worked with.

 Note: If you have worked with some notable brands/companies, reference them on your website.